 Points to remember while choosing the Right Colour Scheme :

 Whether it an artwork, or the walls of your room, determine the mood you want to create using the colours.
 For a romantic vibe, go for softer colours.
-Use bold colours to attract and create an emphasis.
+Use bold colours to attract and create emphasis.

 Understand why you are doing it; is your artwork to be put in a corporate space or on a bedroom wall?
 Study the colours of the walls and surroundings.
 Think about the people living in that area.
-Think why your artwork should be put there.
+Think about why your artwork should be put there.